AdaCore/gnatstudio/docs/users_guide/compilation.rst

 * The Add button creates a new target.
 * The Remove button removes the currently selected target.
-Note that only user-defined targets can be removed; the default targets created by GPS cannot be removed.
+Note that only user-defined targets can be removed; the default targets created by GNAT Studio cannot be removed.
 * The Clone button creates a new user-defined target that is identical to the currently selected target.